-Renovating a property in Italy often requires specialized local artisans: stonemasons, carpenters, plasterers, and roofers, whose knowledge of traditional materials is invaluable.
+Renovating a property in Italy often requires specialized local artisans: stonemasons, carpenters, plasterers and roofers, whose knowledge of traditional materials is invaluable.
+If you wonder how to locate these craftsmen and ensure a smooth collaboration on your renovation, read our guide below for assistance.

 Locating Artisans: